-CEEMS API server
+CEEMS API Server

 Background

 SQLite was chosen for its simplicity and to reduce dependencies.
-There is no need for concurrent write access to DB as compute unit data is updated frequently by only one process.
+There is no need for concurrent write access to the DB as compute unit data is updated frequently by only one process.

 Objectives